toejough/ugetch/README.rst

 Gets a "key" from the ``infile`` and returns it to the user, where "key" is a character, glyph, or string describing a control key.

-Currently supports parsing ASCII, UTF-8, and tab.
+Currently supports parsing ASCII, UTF-8, and some `special characters`_ as listed below.
-Any other keys entered (such as arrow keys, UTF-16, etc) will result in returning individual bytes, one at a time.
+Any other keys entered will result in returning individual bytes, one at a time.

-The tab key is represented as a string: 'TAB'.
-This is not a "character", but it *is* a "key".
-The implementation of keys may change in the future, but for now this seems to be simple and clear.
+*Pull requests adding special key support are welcome*

 Parameters: